yiays/ConfessionBot/README.md

 I have built a website which makes it easier to translate my projects, including ConfessionBot.
 [Babel Translator](https://translate.yiays.com).

 ### Code contribution
-ConfessionBot is written in Python with the help of the disnake API wrapper (like discord.py).
+ConfessionBot is written in Python with the help of the Discord.py API wrapper.
 Refer to the [Project roadmap](https://github.com/yiays/ConfessionBot-2.0/projects/1) for future features we'd like to implement.
 All contributions are welcome and support can be given in the [Discord server](https://discord.gg/wfKx24kDUR).

 ### Design
 As the Babel language framework is being used, there's no need to provide strings for your code.
 Myself and the volunteer translators can add strings later.
 In place of strings, simply invent a meaningful key, for example;